rax1110/order-management/README.md

 ### Development Notes

 For simplicity in this technical assessment, configuration is hardcoded without `.env` files.
 In a production environment, proper environment variables would be implemented following security best practices, with different configurations for development, staging, and production environments.
+Also database modeling is simplified and not normalized, ideally the Order entity could be split into Address, Payment (depending on business needs).

 ## Documentation